URWI2/uframe/README.rst

-This oackage provides uframes, to work with uncertain data in python.
+This package provides uframes for working with uncertain data in python.

 * Free software: GNU General Public License v3